Lymphogranuloma Venereum (LGV)

 Symptoms and Signs of LGV

-Lymphogranuloma venereum occurs in 3 stages.
+LGV occurs in 3 stages.

-The 1st stage begins after an incubation period of about 3 days with a small skin lesion at the site of entry.
-It may cause the overlying skin to break down (ulcerate) but heals so quickly that it may pass unnoticed.
+Stage 1 begins after an incubation period of about 3 days with a small skin lesion at the site of entry.
+It may cause the overlying skin to ulcerate but heals so quickly that it may pass unnoticed.
+People who engage in receptive anal sex may have severe proctitis or proctocolitis with bloody purulent rectal discharge.

-The 2nd stage usually begins in men after about 2 to 4 weeks, with the inguinal lymph nodes on one or both sides enlarging and forming large, tender, sometimes fluctuant masses or abscesses (buboes).
-The buboes stick to deeper tissues and cause the overlying skin to become inflamed, sometimes with fever and malaise.
-In women, backache or pelvic pain is common; the initial lesions may be on the cervix or upper vagina, resulting in enlargement and inflammation of deeper perirectal and pelvic lymph nodes.
-Multiple draining sinus tracts may develop and discharge pus or blood.
+Stage 2 in men usually begins after about 2 to 4 weeks, with the inguinal lymph nodes on one or both sides enlarging and forming large, tender, sometimes fluctuant masses or abscesses (buboes).
+The buboes adhere to deeper tissues and cause the overlying skin to become inflamed, sometimes with fever and malaise.

 Diagnosis of LGV

-• Sometimes nucleic acid amplification testing (NAAT)
+• Nucleic acid amplification testing (NAAT)

 Lymphogranuloma venereum is suspected in patients who have genital ulcers, swollen inguinal lymph nodes, or proctitis and who live in, have visited, or have sexual contact with people from areas where infection is common.
 LGV is also suspected in patients with buboes, which may be mistaken for abscesses caused by other bacteria.